WintersongWoW/monkey-tail/readme.md

 ## How to use
 - Put in log.txt file in the same folder as monkey-tail.py
+  - logs can be captured by enabling advanced combatlogging and using /combatlog ingame
 - run monkey-tail.py
 - select the log file from the menu as a number, for example 1